 Sri Lanka 05.02.2015 Transindus

 Sri Lanka has some of the finest landscapes of anywhere in the world, so it is no surprise the country is a popular tourist destination among discerning travellers.
+Filled with romantic hotels for honeymooners and experiences that are perfect for families, the country has something for everyone.

 Located just off the coast of the Indian subcontinent, Sri Lanka is one of the world's most diverse countries and the same is true for its incredible landscapes.
 While the pear-shaped island is home to about 20 million people it is far from a crowded place and there are plenty of quiet places to hunt out for some much-needed peace and rest.